thu-coai/OpenMEVA/README.md

 ```

 These perturbation techniques are not exhaustive, it is a starting point for further evaluation research. **We welcome any pull request for other perturbation techniques** (requiring implementation of only two methods including `__init__`, `construct`).

+**Note**:bookmark_tabs: We adopt [uda](https://github.com/google-research/uda) for back translation.
+We provide an example `eva/perturb/back_trans_data/story_bt.json` to indicate the format of the back translation result.
+And you can download the results for ROC and WP [here](https://cloud.tsinghua.edu.cn/d/e31fc38a29be446a9bc5/).